kohesive/injekt/README.md

 class MyApp {
     companion object : InjektMain() {
-        // my app starts here with a static main() platformStatic public fun main(args: Array<String>) {
+        // my app starts here with a static main()
+        @JvmStatic public fun main(args: Array<String>) {
             MyApp().run()
         }

-        // the Injekt system will call me back here on a method I override.
+        // the InjektModule() will call me back here on a method I override.
 And all my functions for registration are
         // easy to find on the receiver class override fun InjektRegistrar.registerInjectables() {
             // let's setup my logger first